 The year 2021 started with major news for ESA owners: as of January 11th, 2021, the U.S. Department of Transportation (DOT) no longer requires airlines to accommodate emotional support animals.
 In the years prior to this rule change, all airlines were required by law to accommodate owners of ESAs with proper documentation from a licensed mental health professional. [...]

 On December 2nd, 2020, the U.S. Department of Transportation (DOT) announced it had finalized rules that will allow airlines to treat emotional support animals as ordinary pets.
 Passengers who own service dogs will still be able to board flights free of charge, as long as they complete newly adopted federal forms.
 These new rules will [...]

 The onset of the Coronavirus outbreak resulted in a severe decline in air travel with borders closing down and fearful travelers staying home.
 By late March, there were 40-60% fewer flights scheduled with international flights being particularly affected.
 However, with strict lockdown orders ending in many areas and the summer season here, airlines have seen [...]

-Emotional support dogs are becoming an increasingly popular option for people coping with mental and emotional health issues.
-Many current dog owners are aware of the therapeutic benefits and support their canine friends provide.
-An emotional support animal is a type of legally recognized assistance animal that is allowed to accompany their owner in residential [...]
+Emotional support dogs have become a popular option for people coping with mental and emotional health issues.
+Many dog owners are aware of the therapeutic benefits and support their canine friends provide.
+An emotional support dog is a legally recognized assistance animal that is allowed to accompany its owner in residences free of charge (even [...]

 The rules governing ESAs under the ACAA were sometimes subject to debate and interpreted differently by those in the airline industry and travelers.
 The DOT's guidance gives greater clarity to ESA owners on what their rights are when it comes to flying with an ESA.